 Taiwan has a relatively low unemployment rate when compared to most other countries.
-The CIA World Factbook ranks Taiwan 43rd among countries with the lowest unemployment rates, based on its 2017 estimate.
-In 2020, the unemployment rate was estimated at 3.7%.
+The CIA World Factbook ranks Taiwan 43rd among countries with the lowest unemployment rates, based on its 2020 estimate.
+As explained above, COVID-19 had a minimal effect on the local economy, and unemployment levels stayed low.
+In 2021, the unemployment rate was estimated at 3.6%.
 Despite a 72% increase in the amount of professional employees, underemployment, however, remains a problem for many highly-educated and skilled workers, who are unable to find sufficiently challenging jobs in their fields of expertise.
-However salaries are expected to increase in 2020 as employers are pressured to make better remuneration packages for skilled employees, due to the struggle for many employers to find suitably skilled staff.
+However salaries are expected to increase in 2022 as employers are pressured to make better remuneration packages for skilled employees, due to inflation, economic growth, and the struggle for many employers to find suitably skilled staff.